 The following files can be downloaded to help you complete this project.
 Each has a hyper-link and an associated description.
 Depending on how your web browser is configured the links will either open the files directly into the browser or offer them as downloads.

 Circuit Diagram - a drawing of what is seen in the view above.
-Use it as a guide to wiring up your project - TBA.
+Use it as a guide to wiring up your project.

-Parts list - the things you will need and budget prices - TBA.
+Parts List - the things you will need and budget prices.

 3-D Models - a zip file containing all of the STL files, which you can use with a slicer application - TBA.

 3-D Parts - a pdf file which identifies the 3-D parts, their critical features and how to prepare them for assembly - TBA.

 Parts Assembly - a pdf file which shows you how to assemble the printed parts, with screws, washers and nuts - TBA.